GSA/search.digitalgov.gov/_posts/2013-08-20-best-bets-text.md

 URL, Title,  Description, StartDate, EndDate, Keywords

 URL, title, and description are required.
 Start date, end date, and keywords are optional.
 Save the file with .csv, .txt, or .xml extension and upload it.

+Note: Leveraging the bulk upload will override your existing best bets.